The Sonicare Essence does what it needs to.

-The 3 BIG Question about the Philips Sonicare Essence electric toothbrush
+The 3 BIG questions about the Philips Sonicare Essence electric toothbrush

 If you are short of time, the answers to the following 3 questions should let you know all you need to about the Sonicare Essence.
-If we have missed something, let us know in the comments.
+If I have missed something, let me know in the comments.

-If you want more detail, you can read our full Philips Sonicare Essence review further down the page or watch a video review.
+If you want more detail, you can read my full Philips Sonicare Essence review further down the page or watch my video review.

 1. Is there anything drastically wrong with this toothbrush?

 There is nothing drastically wrong with this toothbrush, but it is not the ‘best’ that money can buy.

 It does the job, but it is bulky and heavy.

 The Oral-B Smart 1500 is our top choice for an electric toothbrush.